-The General Prosecutor’s Office is responsible for auditing procedures in the Higher Regional Courts.
+The Public Prosecutor’s Office is responsible for appeal proceedings before the higher regional courts.
 If such proceedings fall within the jurisdiction of the Federal Court of Justice, the prosecution is conducted by the Federal Prosecutor-General.

-More information on the Public Prosecutor’s Office can be found under the courts and public prosecutors’ offices on the website of the Federal Ministry of Justice and Consumer Protection.
+Further information on the public prosecutor’s office can be found under the section Courts and Prosecutors’ Offices on the website of the Federal Ministry of Justice and Consumer Protection.
 Many public prosecution services also have their own websites, which can be accessed via the Länder justice portals.

-General Federal Prosecutor in the Federal Court of Justice (‘Bundesanwaltschaft’)
+Federal Attorney General at the Federal Court of Justice

-The judiciary in the Federal Republic of Germany is fundamentally a matter for the Länder (Article 30, 92, 96 of the Basic Law).
-‘The General Prosecutor in the Federal Court of Justice’ is the only federal public prosecutor’s office.
-It is also referred to as the ‘Bundesanwaltschaft’ (Federal Prosecutor’s Office).
-In addition to the Generalbundesanwalt, he consists of other federal lawyers, senior prosecutors and prosecutors, as well as other employees.
-The Federal lawyer is in charge of the Federal Prosecutor’s Office at the Federal Court of Justice.
+The judiciary in the Federal Republic of Germany is in principle a matter for the Länder (Article 30, 92, 96 Basic Law).
+‘The Federal General Attorney at the Federal Court of Justice’ is the only federal public prosecutor’s office.
+It is also referred to as the ‘Bundesanwaltschaft’.
+In addition to the Federal Prosecutor General, it consists of other federal attorneys, senior prosecutors and prosecutors and other employees.
+The Generalbundesanwalt (Generalbundesanwalt) is the Federal Prosecutor’s Office at the Federal Court of Justice.

-The General Prosecutor in the Federal Court of Justice exercises the function of prosecutor in all serious criminal offences affecting internal security (in particular acts of terrorism) or external security (treason or espionage).
-In the case of other offences of state protection, the General Prosecutor in the Federal Court of Justice takes over the proceedings under certain conditions laid down in Section 120 (2) of the Judicial Systems Act (hereinafter referred to as ‘evocation right’).
-The general federal lawyer’s remit in the Federal Court of Justice also includes the prosecution of offences in accordance with the International Criminal Code and involvement in the review and appeal procedures in front of the sentences of the Federal Court of Justice.
+The Federal Attorney General at the Federal Court of Justice carries out the office of prosecutor in all serious State protection criminal cases which have a particular impact on internal security (in particular terrorist violence) or external security (treason and espionage).
+In the case of other offences which have the character of State protection, the Generalbundesanwalt (Generalbundesanwalt) of the Federal Court of Justice assumes responsibility for prosecution under certain conditions laid down by law in Section 120 (2) of the Judicial System Act (‘Evokationsrecht’).
+The duties of the Generalbundesanwalt at the Federal Court of Justice also include the prosecution of offences under the Peoples Criminal Code and the participation in appeals and appeals before the criminal divisions of the Federal Court of Justice.

-The General Prosecutor shall be appointed by the Federal President on a proposal from the Federal Minister or the Federal Minister for Justice and Consumer Protection.
-The proposal is subject to the approval of the Bundesrat.
-The General Prosecutor shall work under the authority of the Federal Minister or the Federal Minister for Justice and Consumer Protection.
-However, the Federal Minister, or the Federal Minister, shall not exercise any supervision or authority over the prosecutors of the federal states.
+The Federal Attorney General is appointed by the Federal President on a proposal from the Federal Minister for Justice and Consumer Protection.
+The proposal must be approved by the Bundesrat.
+The Federal Attorney General is subject to the administrative supervision of the Federal Minister for Justice and Consumer Protection.
+However, the Federal Minister may not exercise any administrative supervision or authority over the prosecutors of the Länder.

 The ministries of justice of the Länder supervise the work of judges at Land level.
 The work of judges in federal courts (with the exception of the judges of the Federal Constitutional Court) is supervised by the relevant federal ministry.

 Professional or career judges (Berufsrichter) serve either in national or in regional courts.
-Judges in the Land service carry their duties at a local court, district court or higher regional court, for example.
+Provincial judges perform their duties at, for example, a district court, regional court or higher regional court.
 Most judges work at Land level.

 Federal judges (Bundesrichter) may serve on the Federal Constitutional Court (Bundesverfassungsgericht), the Federal Court of Justice (Bundesgerichtshof), the Federal Labour Court (Bundesarbeitsgericht), the Federal Finance Court (Bundesfinanzhof), the Federal Social Court (Bundessozialgericht), the Federal Administrative Court (Bundesverwaltungsgericht) or the Federal Patent Court (Bundespatentgericht).

 In criminal proceedings, professional judges are joined by ‘lay judges’ (Laienrichter).
 Lay judges are called by the authorities to perform this service, and are not paid a salary.
-In theory, this can be done without the consent of the person concerned.
-A citizen who is appointed as a bulwark can only be released from this duty in special circumstances.
+In theory, this can also be done without the consent of the person concerned.
+A citizen appointed as a spokesperson can be exempted from this obligation only in special circumstances.
 Lay judges participate in local court hearings and criminal and juvenile hearings at regional courts.

-In principle, shoffers have the same voting rights as professional judges.
-This means that they will decide jointly on the issue of the guilt of the accused and the level of sanctions.
+In principle, magistrates have the same voting rights as professional judges.
+This means that they decide jointly on the question of the accused’s guilt and on the level of penalties.

 According to Section 36 of the Courts Act (Gerichtsverfassungsgesetz, GVG), lay judges are elected every five years.
-The office of opening can only be provided by a German (§ 31 GVG).
-It is not necessary to appoint the opening office (§ 33 GVG) “who:
+The office of spokesperson can only be held by a German (§ 31 GVG).
+The post of spokesperson is not to be appointed (Paragraph 33 of the GVG), who:

-- the age of 25 years or the age of seven years or completed at the beginning of the term of office;
+- has not yet reached the age of twenty-five years or has reached the age of seventeenth or up to the beginning of the term of office;

 - persons not residing in the district concerned,